 Drug addictions don’t exist in a vacuum, which is why family and support-group involvement is one of the most important factors in a successful treatment experience and long-term recovery.
 With the client’s permission, we integrate family members, therapists and close friends into our treatment and discharge plans.
 Patients do better when their family, therapist, physician and support group are all integrated into their treatment experience.

 Lifetime continuing care

 We make a lifetime commitment to our clients regardless of how long they are in residence at Alta Mira.
-Our lifetime continuing care includes two-day tune-ups every three months, monthly follow-up phone calls for as long as clients like, and membership in the Alta Mira Alumni Group, which meets monthly at our Sausalito location.
+Our lifetime continuing care includes regular tune-ups, monthly follow-up phone calls for as long as clients like, and membership in the Alta Mira Alumni Group, which meets monthly at our Sausalito location.
 Alumni also get to participate in our annual alumni reunion.

 Contact Alta Mira today

 If you or someone you care about suffers from drug addiction, please contact us to learn more about our drug rehab services.
-Please call our admissions department at 866-922-1350 to set up a free consultation.
+Please call our admissions department at 866-922-1350 to set up a free, confidential consultation.

 Call 866-922-1350 now.
 We can help!